 "Connections: Information Transfer Between People"

-Cameron University has selected “Connections: Information Transfer Between People” as the theme for its 11th academic festival, a dynamic, privately funded, year-long symposium that explores a topic worthy of in-depth study.
-Through a series of presentations by nationally recognized speakers, Cameron will consider three distinct aspects of the festival theme: social interactions, workplace and medicine.
+Cameron’s academic festival series is a dynamic, privately funded, year-long symposium that explores topics worthy of in-depth study.
+Through a series of presentations by nationally recognized speakers, Festival XI has considered three distinct aspects of the “Connections: Information Transfer Between People” theme – social interactions, workplace and medicine.

-The McCasland Foundation of Duncan is the primary sponsor of “”Connections: Information Transfer Between People.”
+The McCasland Foundation of Duncan is the primary sponsor of “Connections: Information Transfer Between People.”
 Over the years, financial support for the Academic Festivals has come from the McCasland/Amquest Bank Endowed Chair, established by the McCasland Foundation in 1989.
 Additional funding for this year’s festival is provided by the Cameron University Foundation and through Cameron University Lectures and Concerts Series.

 “Connections: Information Transfer Between People” continues Cameron’s popular series of Academic Festivals.
 Cameron’s first Academic Festival, “Year of the Renaissance,” took place in 1991-92.
 Themes of previous Academic Festivals included cultural diversity; science and technology; bridging the millennium; globalization and the human experience; health and wellness; the country of Afghanistan, an in-depth study of the challenges and opportunities presented by sustainability, and, most recently, a look at American identities in the 21st century.